4 Home Remedies For Dandruff | Causes And Symptoms

 Some Interesting Facts About Dandruff

 Dandruff is a fairly common skin condition.
+There are various types of dandruff that affect scalp health differently and cause discomfort.
 Here are some interesting things about dandruff that are worth noting:

 • Dandruff does not discriminate on the basis of age.
 It can happen to anyone, be it younger or older people.